rapidsai/docs/index.md

 # NVIDIA CUDA-X libraries for data science Documentation and Resources

-This site serves to unify the documentation for NVIDIA Acclerated Data Science Libraries.
+This site serves to unify the documentation for NVIDIA Accelerated Data Science Libraries.
 Whether you're new here, looking to contribute, or are a part of NVIDIA's Data Science team, the docs here will help guide you.
 Visit [the NVIDIA CUDA-X libraries for data science site](https://developer.nvidia.com/topics/ai/data-science/cuda-x-for-data-science?size=n_6_n&sort-field=featured&sort-direction=desc) for more information on the overall project.